fledit-sh/fsfw-from-zero/README.md

 This chapter will introduce the object manager and expand the knowledge of the tasks workshop by showing how to conveniently create global addressable objects.
-It also provides an introduction into TMTC handling, as virtually all space systems are remote systems where telemetry and telecommands are the pŕimary data interface available to communicate with the satellite.
+It also provides an introduction into TMTC handling, as virtually all space systems are remote systems where telemetry and telecommands are the primary data interface available to communicate with the satellite.

 ## Controller workshop